othmar52/instrupella/README.md

   - [ ] BUG load new track with different wave zoom -> drag big wave is messed up
   - [x] BUG auto scroll to top after load track does not work during play
   - [x] keep wavesurfer instance alive instead of destroying/recreating on every track load
+  - [ ] BUG changing volume during mute unmutes the audio
+  - [ ] BUG change play state during hot cue hold is not respected on release
+  - [x] BUG jogwheel shift functions does not work when track tempo is 0 bpm
   - [ ] add reload button to settings in case we have any unresponsiveness due to bugs. consider to pass loaded track as get parameter and auto load this track after reload
   - [ ] ensure track info modal closes when loading a new track
   - [ ] add deck-id to track info modal
   - [ ] optionally include tempo x 2 and tempo / 2 in bpm filter
-  - [ ] clear track minimap when loading a new track. minimap of previous track is shown during load/analyze.@see https://github.com/katspaugh/wavesurfer.js/issues/2479
+  - [x] clear track minimap when loading a new track. minimap of previous track is shown during load/analyze.@see https://github.com/katspaugh/wavesurfer.js/issues/2479
   - [ ] set hotcue: how to read currentSecond from player within store? audioprocess callback maybe has a few milliseconds offset...

 ## low prio TODO